 There are definitely ways to ensure you are getting value from dental extras cover however, you need to be smart and ensure the policy you have is best suited to you and your family’s needs and that you review annually to make sure you’re utilizing it.

-- There are many policies now which enable you to receive your preventative care twice yearly with no out of pocket expense – this can be a huge win for a family.
+- There are many policies now which enable you to receive your preventative care twice yearly with no out-of-pocket expense – this can be a huge win for a family.

-- Some people only join a health fund for the tax exemptions.
+- Some people only join a health fund for tax exemptions.
 This applies if you have hospital cover only, so you don’t need the extras as well.
 If you’re not taking advantage of the extras, ditch them and maybe stick with the hospital cover only.

-- Certain insurance companies have preferred provider schemes setup with dentists.
+- Certain insurance companies have preferred provider schemes set up with dentists.
 The dentists agree to set their fees at a certain level in exchange for the supply of more patients to them, directed by the health fund.
 These fees are usually lower, but also in some cases the rebate given to you is higher than from a non-preferred provider.
 Being ‘preferred’ is nothing to do with skill or service levels.
 It’s a financial arrangement that both parties typically benefit from.
 If you find a dentist you love who is in one of these arrangements, then you’ll certainly see better value being in that fund!

 There it is.
-A complex answer to a what seems like a simple question from a patient eager to find ways to afford the dental care they want for a healthy happy smile.
+A complex answer to what seems like a simple question from a patient eager to find ways to afford the dental care they want for a healthy happy smile.
 I hope this has helped in some way make you clear on what is right for you.
-If you’re looking for great value with or without insurance, feel free to try out our platform, you can search based on whatever you like to ensure you’re in control.
+If you’re looking for great value with or without dental insurance, feel free to try out our platform, you can search based on whatever you like to ensure you’re in control.
 You can even select the dentists who are in a preferred provider scheme for your health fund.
 Good luck!